 - lift and carry heavy items.

-- With on the job and off the job training, you would work towards a Scottish Vocational Qualification (SVQ) in Trowel Occupations (Construction) at Level 3 (SCQF Level 6).
+- Training during a Modern Apprenticeship is mainly on the job with off the job training, you would work towards a Scottish Vocational Qualification (SVQ) in Trowel Occupations (Construction) at SCQF Level 6 and PDA Bricklaying.

-- On completion of an SVQ you could study part time at college for Brickwork (PDA) or Advanced Craft Certificate in Brickwork.
+- On completion of an SVQ you could study part time at college for Advanced Craft Brickwork.

 - With experience you can apply for promotion to supervisory posts.